Relationship with an Addicted Child

 One of the most challenging lessons for parents is accepting that they cannot control the addict’s choices.
 While they can offer support and guidance, ultimately, the person with an addiction must make their own decisions.
 Focusing on what parents can control—their actions and well-being—helps reduce anxiety and frustration.

 By implementing these self-management strategies, parents can maintain their health and emotional stability while supporting their loved one’s recovery.
-Balancing empathy with boundaries, seeking help when needed, and prioritizing self-care is essential for fostering a positive, supportive environment that benefits both the parent and the individual in recovery.
+Balancing empathy with boundaries, seeking help when needed, and prioritizing self-care are essential for fostering a positive, supportive environment that benefits both the parent and the individual in recovery.

 Effective Family Support Strategies for Parents of Addicts